Drag13/WhenDo/README.md

 ## Usage

-Usage is simple:
-WhenDo function returns new function that will be executed depending on predicate.
-You can pass params and expect result returning.
+Usage is simple: WhenDo function returns a new function that will be executed depending on a predicate.
+You can pass params and expect return result.

 ``` javascript
 const wd = require('@drag13/when-do');